 Eileen Flanagan, author of The Wisdom to Know the Difference, wrote a blog post several years ago telling friends of book authors how they could help the author sell more books.

-Inspired by her post, here is my much-expanded list of 50 ways that friends and family can help book authors to sell more books.
+Inspired by her post, here is my much-expanded list of over 50 ways that friends and family can help book authors to sell more books.

 If you have a friend who is a book author, please use these suggestions to help them out.
 You don’t have to do all of them.
 Pick several actions to help your book author friend, and do those.
 Then, if you have time, do a few more.